NIGMS/Transcriptome-Assembly-Refinement-and-Applications/Submodule_00_Glossary.md

 ## Acronyms
 **API**
-: [Application Programming Interface](https://en.wikipedia.org/wiki/API) &rarr; This is the way that different programs can interact with each other.
+: [Application Programming Interface](https://en.wikipedia.org/wiki/API) &rarr; A way that different programs can interact with each other.

 **GFF**
 : [General Feature Format](https://en.wikipedia.org/wiki/General_feature_format) &rarr; One of several plain-text transfer files that are used to map features onto a genome data set.
 The file is tab-delimited.